Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 2/2/2022 (Day 25)

+- Jumped back into portfolio, mainly working on responsiveness.
+TBH it's a tedious climb through the various screen sizes, but I'm finally (finally!) to desktop size, so the finish line is in sight! 🎉

 ## 2/1/2022 (Day 24)

 - Feeling a bit stuck on the portfolio, so I reverted back to my standby of knocking out some Codewars.
 Also spent some time going through the Wordle JS code...because I was curious lol.
 Finished up the day with a networking pep talk courtesy of Leon and #100devs!